 A delightful addition to the shade garden.
 Its fragrant, nodding white bells on 8-10" stems grace the garden in mid to late spring.
 Thrives in the shade, spreading rapidly to create dense clumps of emerald foliage for an elegant summer ground cover.
 Remarkably long-lived.
-Space 6-12" apart.
-Zones 2-8. #1 pips.
+Space 6-12" apart. #1 field-grown plants.
+Zones 2-8.
 Convallaria majalis.

 Botanical Name: Convallaria majalis